Archomeda/csl-scrollable-toolbar/README.md

 - Changing the panels in the toolbar in such a way that this mod cannot find the containers it has to patch anymore (`UIScrollablePanel` in `TSContainer`)

-*Special support:*
+#### Special support
 - Traffic++ (automatically, since it uses the same UI as the game itself)

-*Limited support:*
+#### Limited support
-- Enhanced Build Panel
+- *Enhanced Build Panel* <br>
-  - Only the panels that Enhanced Build Panel does not overwrite, are supported by Scrollable Toolbar.
+  Only the panels that Enhanced Build Panel does not overwrite, are supported by Scrollable Toolbar.
-  - You might see the toggle button show up for a second sometimes when it's not supposed to be there, but it's nothing to worry about.
+  You might see the toggle button show up for a second sometimes when it's not supposed to be there, but it's nothing to worry about.
-- Sapphire skins
+- *Sapphire skins* <br>
-  - The feature to toggle the toolbar width is disabled.
+  The feature to toggle the toolbar width is disabled.
 I cannot guarantee that it works for every skin out there (and skins can drastically change the layout!).

 Even though Scrollable Toolbar has limited features with these mods, Scrollable Toolbar should work fine together with those mods.